Vincent Ward (director): Life and career

 Vigil (1984), follows an imaginative, solitary child living on a remote farm and is partly inspired by Ward's own rural upbringing in the Wairarapa.
 It was produced by John Maynard and shot in Taranaki.
 Child actor Fiona Kay played the central role.

 Ward's second feature, a fantasy-adventure film, The Navigator: A Medieval Odyssey (1988), was inspired by an experience he had in Germany.
 He recounts attempting to cross the autobahn on foot and ending up dodging traffic.
 The experience made such an impression on him, it was the key image that sparked the idea for the film.
 The Navigator follows a group of 14th-century Cumbrian villagers who tunnel through the earth, and find themselves in modern-day Auckland.
 Ward says “what I wanted to do was look at the 20th Century through medieval eyes, its as if the demons of our contemporary world, our technological monsters of destruction, could be foreseen in the nightmares of medieval men”.
 Rolling Stone's review hailed it as “A visionary film of rare courage and imperishable heart.”
 The film won the Grand Prix at four film festivals including; Sitges Film Festival, Fanta Film Festival, and Oporto Film Festival 1998/89.
 And took home Best Film and Best Director at both the Australian and New Zealand film industry awards in 1989.

-In 1990, Ward wrote the story for Alien 3, a proposed sequel to the film Aliens; Ward received a ‘story by’ credit on the final film.
+In 1990, Ward wrote a treatment for Alien 3, and was originally slated to direct it before being replaced by David Fincher, while part of his treatment was used in the film, thus receiving a "story by" credit in the end.
 The heart of his original script, known as ‘the monks in space’ version, was however not captured in the final film and has since been recognised by the London Times Online, who in 2008 gave it the top spot on their list of 'greatest sci-fi movies never made’.